cyrusimap/cyrus-imapd/docsrc/imap/installing.rst

 .. rubric:: My question isn't answered here

-Join us in the :ref:`#cyrus IRC channel on Freenode <feedback-irc>` or on the :ref:`mailing lists <feedback-mailing-lists>` if you need help or just want to chat about Cyrus, IMAP, etc.
+Join us on the :ref:`mailing lists <feedback-mailing-lists>` if you need help or just want to chat about Cyrus, IMAP, etc.

 .. _FastMail : https://www.fastmail.com